Bret Michaels Tour Schedule

 Maybe you are more familiar with his recent television appearances and are not as familiar with all of his songs, either way,

 Michaels is a dynamic performer who any rock music lover will be clamoring to see live.
-After decades in the music biz,
+After decades in the music business,

-Bret Michaels has perfected his art and now stands as on of the premiere hard rock vocalists and songwriters on the road
+Bret Michaels has perfected his art and now stands as one of the premiere hard rock vocalists and songwriters on the road

 today.
-Be sure to see Brett Michaels when he hits your town on tour as he will put on a show full of hits that you will never forget.
+Be sure to see Brett Michaels when he comes to a town near you.
+He will put on a show full of hits that you won't soon

 About the Artist

 Bret Michaels got his

 start in hard rock with the band Paris, which he formed with Rikki Rockett, Bobby Dall, and Matt Smith.
 The band stayed together